Andrew Kyte

-Vice-Admiral Andrew Jeffery Kyte, (born 1966) is a senior Royal Navy officer.
+Vice-Admiral Sir Andrew Jeffery Kyte, (born 1966) is a senior Royal Navy officer.
 Since September 2023, he has served as Chief of Defence Logistics and Support at Strategic Command.

+Naval career

 He joined the Royal Navy in 1987 as a logistics officer.
-He served as Chief Naval Logistics Officer and Assistant Chief of the Defence Staff (Logistic Operations) from 2018 to 2022.
+He served as Chief Naval Logistics Officer and Assistant Chief of the Defence Staff (Logistic Operations) from 2018 to 2022 and became Chief of Defence Logistics and Support at Strategic Command in September 2023.

-In the 2021 New Year Honours, Kyte was appointed Companion of the Order of the Bath (CB).
+Kyte was appointed Companion of the Order of the Bath (CB) in the 2021 New Year Honours and appointed a Knight Commander of the Order of the British Empire (KBE) in the 2026 Birthday Honours.